bonsairobo/building-blocks/README.md

 Arrays can be converted to `ImageBuffer`s and constructed from `GenericImageView`s from the `images` crate.
 Enable the `images` feature to expose the generic `encode_image` function and `From<Im> where Im: GenericImageView` impl.

+#### Signed Distance Field Utilities (sdfu)

+The `sdfu` crate provides convenient APIs for constructive solid geometry operations.
+By enabling this feature, the `PointN` types will implement the `sdfu::mathtypes` traits in order to be used with these APIs.
+The `sdfu` crate also gets exported under `building_blocks::core::sdfu`.

 ## Development